Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 ### Subscription Criteria

-When configuring subscriptions in reactive contracts, you should adhere to the following rules:
+When configuring subscriptions, two rules apply:

-- Wildcard Usage: Use `address(0)` to indicate filtering by any contract address, `uint256(0)` to indicate any chain ID, and `REACTIVE_IGNORE` for topics to filter by any topic.
+**Wildcards.** Use `address(0)` to match any contract address, `uint256(0)` for any chain ID, and `REACTIVE_IGNORE` for any topic value.
+This lets you cast a wider net when you need to monitor a broad category of events.

-- Concrete Values: At least one criterion must be a specific value to ensure meaningful subscriptions.
+**At least one concrete value.** Every subscription must include at least one specific (non-wildcard) criterion.
+You can't subscribe to "everything."

 ### Examples